History Major with Single-Subject Preparation for Teaching

 Of the history courses above:

-Students must complete and submit a portfolio of their coursework with a written narrative reflecting on their pre-credential teaching experience, and must complete all above courses with GPA of 2.7 or above.
+Students must complete and submit a portfolio of their coursework with a written narrative reflecting on their pre-credential teaching experience, and must complete all above courses with a GPA of 2.7 or above.